ketrab2004-Roblox/rbxts-transformer-simpleswitch/README.md

 1. Try it out

 ## Settings
-In the `tsconfig.json` you can add settings for the plugin
+In the `tsconfig.json` you can add settings for the plugin.
 <details>
 <summary>Example</summary>